aacl2023-srw/aacl2023-srw.github.io/naacl-blog.md

   presenting it to the mentor by recording it.

 Thamar Solorio said,
-> The actual experience of the SRW wasn’t that great.
-It turns out that the mentor assigned to provide expert feedback on my research didn’t show up.
+> It turns out that the mentor assigned to provide expert feedback on my research didn’t show up.
 My SRW mentor got stuck at the business meeting.
 Lucky for me, Mona Diab was a mentor assigned to the other presenter in my session, and she graciously saved the day by providing on-the-spot feedback for me.
 To this day, I’m a great fan of her and her work.